 Why Become a CRA?

-The CRP (CRA/CRC) Certification program prepares Certified Clinical Research Professionals (CCRP) for practically all the main jobs in a clinical trial (except finances, insurances, patents, legal matters and marketing).
+The CRP (CRA/CRC) Certification program prepares Certified Clinical Research Professionals (CCRP) for many of the principal jobs in a clinical trial.

-Being a Monitor, eg. an Auditor (called Inspector when working for the gouvernemental regulatory agency), the CRA must know all aspects of a clinical trial, and being the assistant of the Clinical Investigator, the CRC is organizing everything done in the clinic (research site), except the medical acts, performed by the licensed physicians, nurses and medical technologists.
+As a monitor/auditor (called Inspector when working for the governmental regulatory agency), the CRA must know all aspects of a clinical trial.
+As assistant to the Clinical Investigator, the CRC organizes everything done in the clinic (research site), except the medical acts, performed by the licensed physicians, nurses and medical technologists.

-Therefore this CRA/CRA Certification course covers all jobs of interest both in pharmaceutical companies, in CROs, and in hospitals or University Clinical research centers.
+Our CRA/CRA certification course covers all jobs of interest both in pharmaceutical companies, in CROs, and in hospitals or University clinical research centers.